Joy-Division/tools-zoe/README.md

 # Building and debugging

-Building should only require a reasonably recent c compiler (e.g. GCC) and make, any required libraries are currently bundled and may be exchanged for submodules in the future (if possible)
+Building should only require a reasonably recent c compiler (e.g. GCC) and make, any required libraries are currently bundled and may be exchanged for submodules in the future (if possible).

 The following libraries are currently bundled with the project and will be exchanged for git submodules in the future:
 - [lodepng](https://github.com/lvandeve/lodepng)